AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-groups/create-and-manage-groups/create-a-group.md

 1. Click **Setup** near the upper-right corner of Adobe Workfront on the Global Navigation Bar.
 1. In the left panel, click **Groups** ![](assets/groups-icon.png).

-   In the list of groups that displays, group administrators can see the groups they manage, as well as any subgroups of those groups.
+   In the list that displays, you can see the groups you manage, along with any subgroups they have.
 Adobe Workfront administrators can see all groups.

 1. Select the group you want to copy, then click **More** > **Copy**.